Some things in this world you just have to try, and this is one of them > The Best Marinade for Grilling Skirt Steak

 It’s always a good idea to let the steak rest for a few minutes before cutting into it.
 It allows the steak to cook a little more while sitting, and it seals the juices inside.
 The moment you cut into it, the juices will escape!

 After a good bout of resting, slice the steak against the grain.
 Thin slices are best.
 You don’t need sauce or anything because this marinade recipe makes it awesome on its own.
-I hope you enjoy this as much as I do!
+I hope you enjoy this as much as my family does!

 Here are a few more marinade recipes you might enjoy: